boardfish/dissertation/contents/2-requirements-and-analysis.md

 - *"Losing revenue"* in the event of failure without failover.
 Another maintainer agreed that *"dependability and available work around (sic)"* were agreed to be of importance.
-This aligned with my discussion with Woff.
+This aligned with my discussion with Lockup Escape Rooms.
 - *"Each room only lasts 1-1½ years"*, reducing the maintainer's budget for props for each room. *"[The maintainers] do not invest as much into props unless they can be reused in another game"*, meaning investment in technology